-The overall goal of the Aquaculture Innovation and Market Access Program (AIMAP) was to catalyze aquaculture industry investment from the private sector, as well as other sectors, that:
+The goal of the Aquaculture Innovation and Market Access Program (2008 to 2013) was to drive aquaculture industry investment from the private sector alongside other sectors.

-Under this program a maximum of $4.5 million in departmental contribution funds was available each year to support innovation initiatives, and a maximum of $200,000 in departmental contribution funds was available each year to support market access initiatives.
+Under this program, a maximum of $4.5 million in departmental contribution funds was available each year to support innovation initiatives.
+A maximum of $200,000 in departmental contribution funds was available each year to support market access initiatives.

-Over the five years of the program, Fisheries and Oceans Canada contributed $23.2 million to 163 projects with a total project value of $ 113.1 million.
+Over the 5 years of the program, we contributed $23.2 million to 163 projects with a total project value of $ 113.1 million.
 For more information, consult the following project overviews, listed by year.

 - Date modified: